dwhodges2/sheetFeeder/README.md

 ## Setup

-NEW: Now available as an [installable package from pypi.org](https://pypi.org/project/sheetFeeder/)!
+This library is bundled as an [installable package from pypi.org](https://pypi.org/project/sheetFeeder/).

 1. Installation